 In Peru, the beginning of the construction and development phase of the Morona Block is subject to the approval of an environmental impact assessment by the Peruvian environmental authority.
-If such environmental impact assessment is not approved during the first half of 2019, we will not be able to transport all the goods and materials required for the development of the project during the fluvial transportation window of the Morona River in 2019 and the construction stage of the project will be negatively impacted.
-If this is the case, the beginning of the production stage of the Morona Project could also be impacted.
+If such environmental impact assessment is not approved, the beginning of the production stage of the Morona Project could be impacted.
+For additional details regarding the status of our environmental impact assessment in Peru, see "Item 4.
+Information on the Company-B. Business Overview-Our operations-Operations in Peru-Morona Block."

 Environmental, health and safety laws and regulations are complex and change frequently, and our costs of complying with such laws and regulations may adversely affect our results of operations and financial condition.
-See "Item

-4. Information on the Company-B. Business Overview-Health, safety and environmental matters" and "Item 4.
+See "Item 4.
+Information on the Company-B. Business Overview-Health, safety and environmental matters" and "Item 4.
 Information on the Company-B. Business Overview-Industry and regulatory framework."